bazelbuild/bazel/site/docs/creating-workers.md

 * JSON requests and responses are not preceded by a size indicator.
 * JSON requests uphold the same structure as the protobuf, but use standard JSON.
+* In order to maintain the same backward and forward compatibility properties as protobuf, JSON workers must tolerate unknown fields in these messages, and use the protobuf defaults for missing values.
 * Bazel stores requests as protobufs and converts them to JSON using [protobuf's JSON format](https://cs.opensource.google/protobuf/protobuf/+/master:java/util/src/main/java/com/google/protobuf/util/JsonFormat.java)